 In Georgia, not all women are equal when it comes to risks of having a preterm birth.
 Black women are more likely to have a preterm birth than women of other races.
 While the exact reason for these differences isn’t well-known, issues like chronic stress due to racial discrimination are suspected to play a role.
 Where you live also matters, with 300,000 women living in maternity care deserts, meaning they have little-to-no access to necessary pregnancy care, such as OB/GYNs, nurse midwives, or hospitals providing obstetrical care.
 Many moms experience a preterm birth not understanding their risk factors until after the fact.
 However, not all risk factors can be easily controlled by the mother.
 You can better understand the truth about preterm births here with Pickles & Ice Cream Georgia®.

 Risks Leading to Preterm Births

-Preterm birth is complicated & research is still being done to better understand why preterm births continue to increase in Georgia today.
+Preterm birth is complicated and research is still being done to better understand why preterm births continue to increase in Georgia today.
 Usually, preterm birth is not caused by just one thing.
 There are several factors that can increase your risk of preterm birth.

 - Previous Preterm Birth – Having given birth to a premature baby before is one of the strongest predictors of a preterm birth.